Registration Help for Faculty and Staff

 - Department Heads can view and adjust waitlist ranks through the Dept Head/Program Waitlist Proxy link.
 Only the department head can adjust the active course limit for a section, in order to actively have an offer be made to the top-ranked student on the waiting list.

 - Department or Program Heads maintain section capacities and the instructor consent flag on course sections for your department or program.
+Instructors can manage their active course limit, if permitted by the department and not above the expected capacity.

 - The Current Active Limit or Registration capacities (live caps utilized during registration) can be changed as registration windows open to allow different number of seniors, juniors, etc. into a course.
 Expected capacities are noted on the course offering list, so that students can project the number of students who will ultimately be allowed in the course.